drawrowfly/tiktok-scraper/README.md

   tiktok-scraper history -r user:bob tiktok-scraper history -r all
 ```

+**AGAIN FOR THOSE WHO DO NOT READ THOROUGHLY: After setting the custom History File path you will have to specify it all the time so that the scraper knows the file location**

 **Example 1:**
 Scrape 300 video posts from user {USERNAME}.
 Save post info in to a CSV file (by default)